Fujifilm X100F vs Olympus E-M1

 Body comparison: Fujifilm X100F vs Olympus E-M1

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Olympus E-M1.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably larger (28 percent) than the Fujifilm X100F.
 It is noteworthy in this context that the E-M1 is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.